 - 1 cup coconut cream*

-- 1 cup chocolate chips
+- 1 cup dark chocolate chips

-- ½ cup unsweetened almond butter
+- ½ cup creamy, no-stir almond butter

-- ½ tsp vanilla (optional)
+- ½ tsp vanilla extract (optional)

 Instructions

-, combine all crust ingredients.
+- For the Crust: Combine all crust ingredients in your food processor.
 Blend, stopping every so often to scrape the sides, until the mixture starts to clump and hold together.

-.
-Using your hands, firmly press the crust into an even, level layer.
+- Pour the the crust mixture into your springform pan.
+Using your hands or a spatula, firmly press the crust into an even, level layer.

-- For the Filling: Place chocolate chips and coconut cream in a small sauce pan.
+- For the Filling: Place the chocolate chips and coconut cream in a small sauce pan.
 Melt on the stove top over low heat, stirring frequently.

-- Pour filling over crust.
+- Pour the filling over crust.

 - Refrigerate at least 2 hours or until fully set.